Our school has 3 phases

-Please refer to the table below:
+Please refer to the table below for start collection times:

 At Keir Hardie we pride ourselves on having the highest expectations of all our students to enable them to achieve their full potential.
 These high expectations include all students wearing school uniform or school colours.